Skip to content

 Skill Command Description

-Create Client Skills /create-client-skills Onboard a new client: analyze needs, create skills, build eval dataset
+Create Client Skills /rose-create-client-skills Onboard a new client: analyze needs, create skills, build eval dataset

-Fix Client Skills /fix-client-skills Diagnose and fix agent behavior for existing clients
+Fix Client Skills /rose-fix-client-skills Diagnose and fix agent behavior for existing clients

-Prompt Engineering /prompt-engineering Systematic prompt fix workflow: reproduce, fix, verify, prevent regressions
+Prompt Engineering /rose-prompt-engineering Systematic prompt fix workflow: reproduce, fix, verify, prevent regressions

 Skill Command Description